civicrm/release-management/doc/merger-intro.md

 Three channels are generally important for anyone who merges:

 * `product-maintenance` (public) - Planning/coordination around criticals and regressions
-* `dev-post-release` (public) - Special escalation for new problemss that are distinct to the most recent release
+* `dev-post-release` (public) - Special escalation for new problems that are distinct to the most recent release
 * `mergers` (private) - Admin chatter

 ## History: Upgrades, customizations, 2.x - 5.x eras